staudt/assurest/README.md

 Assertion for the response body.
 Will match body text with the Matcher specified in the parameter.

 ### config() (class AssurestConfig)
+Factory function for the AssurestTest class.
+Returns a AssurestConfig object.
 #### base_url(url)
+Set the standard base URL for requests.
+This base URL will be used when the full URL is not specified in requests with this configuration.
+For example, if the base URL is *http://www.github.com* and the request path is set to */staudt/assurest*, the request will be to  *http://www.github.com/staudt/assurest*.
+Default is *None*.
 #### session(request_session)
+Set the standard requests session for the request.
+This allows you to maintain the session between requests/tests.
+Please refer to sessions in the [requests](http://docs.python-requests.org/en/master/) library.
+Default is *None*.
 #### follow_redirects(true_or_false)
+Set if the request should automatically follow redirects or not.
+Default is *False*.
 #### redirects(true_or_false)
+Same as *follow_redirects*.
 #### logger(logger)
+Set the logger in which log() message will output to.
+If none is set, they will be printed to the console.

 ### Matchers
 #### equals(value)